openmobilityfoundation/mds-core/README.md

 - a place to define local policies or performance metrics
 - a cloud service that will be operated by the OMF

-**See the `mds-core` [Wiki](https://github.com/openmobilityfoundation/mds-core/wiki) for more details and help, including how to use it, release goals, how to help, the technical stack used, and slideshows and a video presentation.**
+**See the `mds-core` [Wiki](https://github.com/openmobilityfoundation/mds-core/wiki) for more details and help, including how to use it, architecture diagrams, release goals, how to help, the technical stack used, and slideshows and a video presentation.**

 # Overview of `mds-core`